 Where the Group receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
 In case a non-monetary asset is given free of cost it is recognised at a fair value.
 When loan or similar assistance are provided by government or related institutions, with an interest rate below the current applicable market rate, the effect of this favourable interest is recognized as government rate.
 The loan or assistance is initially recognized and measured at fair value and the government grant is measured as the difference between the initial carrying value of the loan and the proceeds received.

-(Rupees in millions, except share and per share data, unless otherwise stated)
+Mindtree Limited Significant accounting policies and notes to the accounts For the quarter and nine months ended December 31, 2017 (Rupees in millions, except share and per share data, unless otherwise stated)

 3 Property, plant and equipment